Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington

 Wuerl served as the bishop of Pittsburgh from 1988 through 2006; his name was repeatedly mentioned in the grand jury's 900-page report, accusing him of moving abusive priests between parishes and not informing other church leaders when accused priests were moved into their territories.

+Wuerl's resignation comes nearly two months after he met with Pope Francis at the Vatican to discuss his place in the church.

+Ahead of that meeting, Wuerl had sent a letter to priests in his archdiocese saying he would ask the pope to accept his resignation.
+It became clear, he wrote, "that some decision, sooner rather than later, on my part is an essential aspect so that this Church we all love can move forward."
+As is customary for bishops who turn 75, he had submitted a formal resignation three years ago.

-The revelations prompted a member of the clergy at the Cathedral of St. Matthew the Apostle to issue an open letter to Wuerl, calling for him to resign.
+In September, the grand jury report's revelations prompted a member of the clergy at the Cathedral of St. Matthew the Apostle, the seat of the Catholic archdiocese in Washington, to issue an open letter to Wuerl, calling for him to resign.

-Deacon James A. Garcia told Wuerl, "the time for cowardice and inaction is long past," adding, "no amount of apology will suffice unless and until bishops and other complicit clergy resign."
+Deacon James A. Garcia wrote to Wuerl, "the time for cowardice and inaction is long past," adding, "no amount of apology will suffice unless and until bishops and other complicit clergy resign."

 Here's how Garcia described his rationale for asking Wuerl to step aside, in an interview with NPR's Michel Martin last month: